-UPDATE: Parks, Open Space and Trails will remain open.
+UPDATE: Parks, Open Space and Trails are open.
 Social distancing is encouraged while enjoying the fresh air on all our trails and open spaces.
-Nordic Trails are open, however; grooming is reduced and may cease at any point due to warming weather and staff availability.

 The Parks Department office at Cemetery Lane is closed to walk-in visitors.
 Please call the parks office to schedule a phone call or virtual meeting.
 Phone: 970-920-5120.

 The Parks Department is not currently issuing new permits for large groups on city parks.
 Also, bookings for weddings and other events in city parks may be subject to change.

 The City of Aspen’s Parks and Recreation Department manages over 30 world-class parks ranging from small neighborhood parks with playgrounds to over 1,300 acres of vast open spaces with mountain vistas and streams.
 The Parks Department manages over 22 miles of hard surface, soft surface and single-track trails through one of the most scenic mountain backdrops in the world.
 The trail system provides both summer and winter use making it one of the largest trails systems in the state.
 In the winter, the City of Aspen operates the Aspen / Snowmass Nordic Ski Trail System, over 90 kilometers of groomed trails connecting Aspen, Snowmass and Basalt, one of the largest free cross country ski trail systems in the country!

 Aspen’s parks and athletic fields create spaces for picnics, quiet contemplation, weddings, soccer and rugby games, and our downtown pedestrian mall provides premier international people-watching where children can play in the DeWolf/Fulton fountain, also known as the Dancing Fountain.